Walking guides - see all our background pages

 Stage Six

 Follow the recently re-routed TMB path from Rifugio Bonatti on a traverse of the hillside, before it begins the stiff climb to Grand Col Ferret.
 Glacier de Pre de Bar dominates the view to the North, flowing down from Mont Dolent on the border of France, Italy and Switzerland.
 At the Col at 2,537m (8,323ft) the whole of your Italian adventure can be seen, from its start at Col de la Seigne.
 Now you are in Switzerland.
 Begin by descending gently to the farm buildings of la Peule, then lower down to the Swiss Val Ferret.
-Pass the village of Ferret to arrive in La Fouly, a calm village amidst arguably the most charming scenery of the whole trek.
+Pass the village of Ferret to arrive in La Fouly, a calm village amidst some of the most charming scenery of the whole trek.

 Stage Seven